ntropy-network/ML-tools/parallel_cross_encoder/README.md

-# Cross encoder labeller

-- This model use multi-labels transformer (bart or bert).
-It can process multiple labels in parallel for faster computations (for both training and inference).
+# Parallel cross encoders

+ This project proposes a technique to speed up cross-encoders computation (both during training and inference).
+It uses a special attention mechanism that allows the network to predict over several labels in parallel.

+ This codebase uses the AG News text classification dataset from HuggingFace (4 labels).
+You can find more information there: https://github.com/huggingface/datasets/tree/master/datasets/ag_news

+## How to run the experiment ?

-- Install project using poetry or pip:
+ Install project using poetry or pip:

     `poetry install` or `pip install .`

-- You can use Google Colab for a free GPU.
+ You can use Google Colab for a free GPU.
+In that case, you should upload the content of this folder on your google Drive and run the notebooks on Colab.

-- To train the models, run the `Train.ipynb` notebook
+ To train the models, run the `Train.ipynb` notebook

-- To evaluate the models, run the `Test.ipynb` notebook
+ To evaluate the models, run the `Test.ipynb` notebook